Jannchenn/mission_new/README.md

 ### Policy.py
 Contains policies drone will fly including: random, roomba.
 Q-learning applies here.
 ### WriteReport.py
-Generate the csv file from the collected data.
+Generate the csv file from the collected data; This file conmpute and analyze the result that drone collected
 ### Main.py
 This file contains main function to start running the drone simulator.
 After the experiment finishes, it will generate the stats files.